 Day 5: Departure Day

-Once again we were up and at em long before the break of dawn, as we had about a two hour train ride from Florence to Milan, and then hop on a bus from the train station to get to the airport, and we had to get all of this traveling done prior to 9am.
-Otherwise we would have been stuck because of the public transportation strike.
+Once again we were up and at em long before the break of dawn, as we had about a two hour train ride from Florence to Milan, and then we had to hop on a bus to get from the train station to the Milan airport.
+And we had to get all of this traveling done prior to 9am, because at 9:01, all public transit was shutting down.
 We wouldn’t have even been able to get a taxi past 9am.
 Just a little stressful, to say the least.
 Our direct flight from Milan to Corfu took off around 11am, so we’d have some time to spare if all went well.

 Final thoughts on Florence